shanmuha/openshift-restyboot-cartridge/README.md

-## Scalable Openshift Nginx Springboot Cartridge
+## Openshift Nginx Springboot Cartridge

 A cartridge for OpenShift that enables OpenResty/NGINX to be used with spring boot.
 This OpenShift cartidge is not scalable yet.